Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Hair Wrap Comparison [on Carpets]

-The Outsized fared better on carpets, which is expected since it has more airflow and a chunkier brush roll.
+The Outsized fared better on carpets, as expected, thanks to its greater airflow and chunkier brush roll.

-It was excellent picking up at least five to nine-inch hair strands but wasn’t good with thirteen-inch hair, only picking up 13%.
+It was excellent picking up at least five to nine-inch hair strands, but it wasn’t good with thirteen-inch hair, only picking up 13%.

 • 5-inch strands: 100%